RadicalZephyr/bitburner-todos/TASKS.md

    * Mirror `launch` from `src/services/launch.ts` but distribute threads across the internal chunks.
    * Handle dependency copying as done in the original `launch` helper.
 3. Provide `release(ns: NS)` and `releaseAtExit(ns: NS)` similar to `TransferableAllocation`.

+## Test Growable Allocations

+The client interface to creating `GrowableAllocation`s is in `src/services/client/growable_memory.ts`.

+The `MemoryAllocator` is in `src/services/allocator.ts` and the message handling is in `src/services/memory.tsx`.

+I want to create a new client test program, similar to the file at `src/services/tests/mem_test_client.ts` that uses the `GrowableMemoryClient` to request a `GrowableAllocation`.

+It should start by first allocating all but 8GB of available memory (`MemoryClient.getFreeRam()`) in 8GB chunks in a `TransferableAllocation`.

+It will then request a `GrowableAllocation` of 32x8GB chunks.
+Initially, only 1 chunk should be returned, and we should verify this.

+Then once every five seconds the script will release one 8GB chunk from the `TransferableAllocation` using `MemoryClient.releaseChunks`, wait for 1 second and verify that the `GrowableAllocation` has increased by one chunk.